Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 June 14th 2021 v1.4

-- Unified Roll target number tooltips, to clearly show the roll componenets.
+- Unified Roll target number tooltips, to clearly show the roll components.
-- Rework of condition system, which now scales fully with all PC/NPC rolls and immidately modifes all roll target windows on the skills tabs.
+- Rework of condition system, which now scales fully with all PC/NPC rolls and immediately modifies all roll target windows on the skills tabs.

 Condition effects are now hard coding changed:

 Broken/Fatigued/Poisoned/Stunned = Effects all roll tests (this excludes non test rolls and roll tables like Initiative/Misscast/Crit/Oops etc.).
 Entangled/Prone = Effects all combat/spellcast, and any skill that would require movement like dodge/athletics/climb etc. Includes WS/BS/S/AGI/DEX rolls
-Blinded = Effects all combat/magic, and any skill that would require sight like art/dodge/drive/perception etc. incluing WS/BS/S/AGI/DEX rolls.
+Blinded = Effects all combat/magic, and any skill that would require sight like art/dodge/drive/perception etc. including WS/BS/S/AGI/DEX rolls.
-Deafened = Not included in automated conditions due to being too cirmculstancial.
+Deafened = Not included in automated conditions due to being too circumstantial.
 GM should determine when penalty apply.
-Unconscious = Effects all rolls except endurance (Blocks rolling acitons essentially)
+Unconscious = Effects all rolls except endurance (Blocks rolling actions essentially)